 Respiratory Protection Program

-The Occupational Safety and Health Administration (OSHA) General Industry Standard on Respiratory Protection (29 CFR 1910.134) requires that a Respiratory Protection program be established by the employer and that respirators be provided when such equipment is necessary to protect the health of the employee.
+The Occupational Safety and Health Administration (OSHA) Standard on Respiratory Protection (29 CFR 1910.134) requires that a Respiratory Protection program be established by the employer and that respirators be provided when such equipment is necessary to protect the health of the employee.

 The goal of Lafayette College’s Respiratory Protection Program is to control respiratory hazards at their point of generation by using engineering controls and good work practices.
 Accordingly, the use of respirators as a primary means of protecting employees and students from airborne hazards is considered acceptable only in very specific situations.